andrewgreen5610/HalfTails/README.md

 # HalfTails

-A half of needs of the [Tails](https://tails.boum.org) system [Live USB](https://en.wikipedia.org/wiki/Live_USB).
+Half of requirements, half of needs of the [Tails](https://tails.boum.org) system [Live USB](https://en.wikipedia.org/wiki/Live_USB).

 ## Objectives

-This project is only a documentation project,  "plug-and-play" sequence of instructions to cretate secure (the most secure and reliable possible!)
+It is only a *documentation project*,  "plug-and-play" sequence of instructions to cretate secure (the most secure and reliable possible!)
 Live USB using:

 * standard Linux: *minimal* [Debian Stable](https://wiki.debian.org/DebianStable)
 * Live USB basic or persistent options